Odysseas Spyridis

-Odysseas Spyridis (Οδυσσέας Σπυρίδης; born 17 January 2001) is a Cypriot professional footballer who plays as a winger for Greek Super League 2 club PAOK B.
+Odysseas Spyridis (Οδυσσέας Σπυρίδης; born 17 January 2001) is a Cypriot professional footballer who plays as a winger for Greek Super League 2 club Niki Volos.

 Career

 Born in Volos, Greece, Spyridis moved to Cyprus whilst one month old.
 On the island, Spyridis played for Digenis Akritas Morphou, before moving to England in 2013, joining West Ham United.
 In May 2019, after six years at the club, West Ham confirmed Spyridis was one of four scholars to be released by the club.
-In September 2021, Spyridis signed for newly formed Greek club PAOK B.
+In September 2021, Spyridis signed for the newly formed Greek club PAOK B.

 Style of play

 PAOK describe Spyridis as a left winger with "trickery and pace as his chief weapons" alongside "good technique and an appetite for hard work and further development".